csenger/contentlet/docs/source/index.rst

     ...

 But where ``you_application_registry`` comes from?
-Often it is registry, that was created by ``repoze.bfg.configuration.Configurator`` object, so the more full piece of configuration code looks like this::
+Often it is registry, that was created by ``pyramid.configuration.Configurator`` object, so the more full piece of configuration code looks like this::

     ...
-    import repoze.bfg
+    import pyramid
     import contentlet

-    bfg_config = repoze.bfg.configuration.Configurator()
+    pyramid_config = pyramid.configuration.Configurator()
-    bfg_config.add_view(my_view)
+    pyramid_config.add_view(my_view)
-    config = contentlet.Configurator(registry=bfg_config.registry)
+    config = contentlet.Configurator(registry=pyramid_config.registry)
     config.add_content_provider(my_contentprovider, "name", context=MyContext)
     ...

-We need to create two objects for configuring our application (BFG and contentlet configurators), sometimes it is better to cook own configurator.
+We need to create two objects for configuring our application (Pyramid and contentlet configurators), sometimes it is better to cook own configurator.
 There is ``ContentletConfiguratorMixin`` comes to mind::

     ...
-    from repoze.bfg.configuration import Configurator as BFGConfigurator
+    from pyramid.configuration import Configurator as PyramidConfigurator
     from contentlet import ContentletConfiguratorMixin

-    class Configurator(BFGConfigurator, ContentletConfiguratorMixin):
+    class Configurator(PyramidConfigurator, ContentletConfiguratorMixin):
         pass

     config = Configurator()